Spacehunter: Adventures in the Forbidden Zone: Release

 The film's advertising emphasized the 3D aspects.
 Columbia released Spacehunter on May 20, 1983, timed to be a week before Return of the Jedi.

 It took $7 million in the first week However ticket sales dropped sharply.
 The film ended up grossing $16.5 million at the United States box office.

 Hudson says he felt people went to the movie "and expected to see something different.
 If you don't have something really special and different, people just ask why they should spend money to see this thing?
 I don't think Spacehunter was daring enough; it wasn't really risky.
 We never lived up to our own publicity.
 It wasn't a bad story as movies go.
 And with Peter in it, I think people expected Spacehunter to be a serious film, and it wasn't serious at all."

 While the film went mostly ignored at the U.S. box office, it did find some success on home video becoming the 10th best selling videocassette of 1983.
+As of 2024, the only 3D home video releases were the Japanese VHD release and the German Blu-ray from Koch Media, which is an anaglyph version derived from the VHD release.

 Reception

 Variety called it "a muddled science fiction tale" whose editing prevented audiences from enjoying the well-shot action scenes.
 Janet Maslin of The New York Times wrote that the film did more with its 3D than its contemporaries but was too crowded with derivative ideas to be memorable.
-Rotten Tomatoes gives the film an approval rating of 29% and average rating of 3.2/10 based on 14 reviews.
+Rotten Tomatoes gives the film an approval rating of 27% and average rating of 3.3/10 based on 15 reviews.

 C.J.
 Henderson reviewed Spacehunter in Space Gamer No. 65.
 Henderson commented "Watch for this one when it is finally released to cable, or to the video stores.
 This is one of those movies one gets more from in the living-room than in the theatre."

+John Nubbin reviewed Spacehunter: Adventures in the Forbidden Zone for Different Worlds magazine and stated that "Every move in the script we have seen, every word out of the speakers we have heard, somewhere before.
+Comics, pulp stories, Saturday series, C-movies since they were first made - everything contributed something to the film, but no one tried to make it do anything new.
+Or different.
+Or involving.
+Or (ultimately) very interesting, either."

-In a 2015 interview, Ivan Reitman referred to the movie as "...a terrible movie in 3-D.."
+In a 2015 interview, Ivan Reitman referred to the movie as "...a terrible movie in 3-D."

 Home media

-The movie was released on DVD in the USA by Columbia/Tri-Star in December 2001.
-It was released on Blu-ray by Mill Creek Entertainment in the USA and Canada in May 2017 (without any supplemental features), by Via Vision Entertainment in Australia in March 2019, and by 101 Films in the UK in March 2020 (featuring a commentary with film historians Allan Bryce and Richard Holliss).
+The movie was released on DVD in the US by Columbia/Tri-Star in December 2001.
+It was released on Blu-ray by Mill Creek Entertainment in the US and Canada in May 2017 (without any supplemental features), by Via Vision Entertainment in Australia in March 2019, and by 101 Films in the UK in March 2020 (featuring a commentary with film historians Allan Bryce and Richard Holliss).